 PSG imploded after being angered at having a penalty shout turned down.
 Neymar found the net with a free-kick in the 88th minute, giving the hosts a glimmer of hope.

-A penalty followed moments later before Sergi Roberto’s dramatic tie-winning goal five minutes into added time.
+A penalty for the hosts was converted moments later before Sergi Roberto’s dramatic tie-winning goal five minutes into added time.

 Barcelona 2-8 Bayern Munich

-Played behind closed doors in Lisbon, we can only imagine what the atmosphere would have been like had this taken place at the Camp Nou.
+Played behind closed doors in Lisbon, we can only imagine what the atmosphere would have been like had this taken place at a packed Camp Nou.

 This quarter-final drubbing was the first time Barcelona had conceded eight goals in a match since 1946.